khoisousa/mipsfpga-plus-de2/README.md

 <ul>
 <li>In order to use MIPSfpga or MIPSfpga+ on a workstation with 32-bit Windows, it is necessary to use <a href="https://sourcery.mentor.com/GNUToolchain/subscription3537?lite=MIPS">Mentor Sourcery CodeBench Lite Edition for MIPS ELF</a> instead of Imagination Codescape MIPS SDK Essentials.
 This requires some minimal modifications of certain scripts (changing the program name prefixes).</li>
-<li>In order to use MIPSfpga or MIPSfpga+ with Altera FPGAs on a workstation with 32-bit Windows <i>or</i> 32-Linux, it is necessary to use <a href="http://dl.altera.com/13.1/?edition=web">Altera Quartus II Web Edition version 13.1</a> instead of the latest <a href="http://dl.altera.com/15.1/?edition=lite">version 15.1</a> that does not work on workstations with 32-bit operating systems.</li>
+<li>In order to use MIPSfpga or MIPSfpga+ with Altera FPGAs on a workstation with 32-bit Windows <i>or</i> 32-Linux, it is necessary to use <a href="http://dl.altera.com/13.1/?edition=web">Altera Quartus II Web Edition version 13.1</a> instead of later versions that does not work on workstations with 32-bit operating systems.</li>
 </ul>

 How to synthesize mipsfpga-plus for Terasic DE0-CV board: